Neemo Staked Astar (NSASTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neemo Staked Astar Historical Price

-According to the latest data gathered on Neemo Staked Astar live price page, the current price of Neemo Staked Astar is 0.0315349USD.
-The circulating supply of Neemo Staked Astar(NSASTR) is 133.08M NSASTR , giving it a market capitalization of $4.20M.
+According to the latest data gathered on Neemo Staked Astar live price page, the current price of Neemo Staked Astar is 0.03059773USD.
+The circulating supply of Neemo Staked Astar(NSASTR) is 133.89M NSASTR , giving it a market capitalization of $4.10M.

 The Neemo Staked Astar Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NSASTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.